readthedocs/blog/ads-with-sentry.rst

 strive to support open source while building a sustainable business around their project.

-Sentry has built a profitable business built around a 100% open source project, with all components of their stack available under a developer (and company) friendly license.
+Sentry has built a sustainable business built around a 100% open source project, with all components of their stack available under a developer (and company) friendly license.
-While their project has been widely adopted for over 8 years, they have also built a sustainable business around it.
-Sentry also continues to support the community beyond its own contributions.
+The company also continue to support the community beyond its own contributions.
 It's backed projects like `Django`_, the `Django REST framework`_, `Vue.js`_, and `Webpack`_, as well as providing Sentry free for all open source projects.